 “Operators Representative” is defined in Section 5.3.

-“Other O&M Agreement” means the Operation and Maintenance Agreement dated as of even date as this Agreement, between Operator, and [ELIZABETHTOWN/ LUMBERTON] POWER, LLC, a Delaware limited liability company.
+“Other O&M Agreement” means the Operation and Maintenance Agreement dated as of even date as this Agreement, between Operator, and ELIZABETHTOWN POWER, LLC, a Delaware limited liability company.

 “Outage” means any interruption in the ability of the Facility to generate electric power or supply Electricity to the EDP.